JesseLikesWeatherakaYoshiKart/otherwebsitelol.github.io/README.md

 <Center><h1>Technically an weather website, but.. eh</h1><center>

 Major Rescript!
-Hit enter when looking up a city.
+Hit enter or click the search button when looking up a city.